 - 9-1-1 House Numbers .
 One of our neighborhood improvement projects is to provide every home and business

-with a reflective address number for emergency vehicles to find more easily.
+with a reflective address number for emergency vehicles to find more easily, especially at night.
 Without curb or gutter and with large front setbacks, so many of our addresses are invisible.